cloudfoundry/guardian/grootfs/README.md

 The store is based on the effective user running the command.
 If the user tries to clean up a store that does not belong to her/him the command fails.

-\* It takes only into account the cache and volumes folders in the store.
+\* It takes only into account the volumes folders in the store.

 ### Logging